mrExplorist/Easy-Devops/Kubernetes/kubernetes.md

 ClusterIP is the default service type.
 It exposes the service on an internal IP address reachable only from within the cluster.
 Other pods within the same cluster can access the service using this IP.

+This type is suitable for communication between different services within the cluster.

+Use Cases:

+- When you have microservices that need to communicate with each other within the same Kubernetes cluster.
+- Internal APIs that should not be exposed to the external world.

 #### Creating a ClusterIP Service

 ```yaml